polyphony-chat/stimmgabel/README.md

 ## Cryptography and Safety

+polyproto does not specify a signature algorithm.
+For two implementations to be compatible, they must offer an overlapping set of signature algorithms.
+Stimmgabel only supports ED25519, using the ed25519-dalek crate, as ED25519 is the currently recommended signature algorithm for polyproto.

+> [!IMPORTANT]
-The cryptography, which includes keys and algorithmic implementations, supplied with this repository, is ONLY to be used for testing purposes.
+> This repository's cryptography, including keys and algorithms, is strictly for testing purposes.

-This software makes use of the ed25519-dalek crate to implement polyproto using ED25519 as a signature algorithm.
-Please read up on the ed25519-dalek crate if you are interested in the safety guarantees made by this crate.
+> It uses the ed25519-dalek crate to implement polyproto with ED25519 as a signature algorithm.

-This software has not undergone any sort of security audit and, at the time of writing this, has been written by one person who is not a cryptography expert.
-You MUST not rely on this software to be "bulletproof".

-The README is not done yet.
-So is the code. ;3
+> Learn about the safety guarantees of the ed25519-dalek crate for more information.
+> This software has not received a security audit.
+No guarantees about its safety can be made.